joel-chalkley-od/rjc-react-native-fs/README.md

 ## IMPORTANT

+For AGP >= 7 MUST install rjc-react-native-fs at version @2.21.0!

 For RN < 0.57 and/or Gradle < 3 you MUST install react-native-fs at version @2.11.17!

 For RN >= 0.57 and/or Gradle >= 3 you MUST install react-native-fs at version >= @2.13.2!